Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ## Next Steps

-Authorization in Azure AD can also be done with `Security Groups` as well, as we will now cover in [second chapter](../chapter2/README.md). `Security Groups` and `App Roles` in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Authorization in Azure AD can also be done with **Security Groups** as well, as we will now cover in [second chapter](../chapter2/README.md). **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

-Now lets learn about how to use Security Groups for authorization in your app in the [second chapter](../chapter2/README.md).
+Now lets learn about how to use **Security Groups** for authorization in your app in the [second chapter](../chapter2/README.md).

+## Community Help and Support

+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`azure-active-directory` `azure-ad-b2c` `ms-identity` `msal`].

+If you find a bug in the sample, raise the issue on [GitHub Issues](../../../issues).

+To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-## Code of Conduct
+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.